 We are also examining our pedagogy and the content of our existing courses to make sure we promote academic success and personal development.
 For example, a major challenge for our department is to facilitate the movement of ESL and 1.5 generation students into our "mainstream," general education, or transfer curricula.
-We are participating in workshops and modifying our curricula and pedagogy as necessary to help these students, and all students, succeed.
+Our developing English learners need particular help and encouragement to succeed in the more traditional courses.
+Last year we were able to restructure our English 836 course to incorporate its writing co-requisite, the Writing Lab, and to make better use of the materials and tutoring resources of the Learning Center.
+This new 836 is providing a more focused, personalized, and efficient developmental course.
+Similar improvements can be made in other courses, and new faculty with diverse training, personal backgrounds, and professional interests will help make these changes effective, and particularly relevant to our emerging population of ESL and 1.5 generation students.